cmariscalaws/data-lake-demo/README.md

 ## How to use

-1. unzip & set up a venv:
+1. set up a venv:

    ```bash
    cd option_a_cdk_py